 Zachary Schorr is a Los Angeles attorney that established Schorr Law.
 Schorr Law represents clients in regard to real estate and probate matters.
 This includes issues surrounding disputes and other matters associated with inherited real estate.

-The term tenant used in this type of situation has nothing to do with landlord and rental law.
-Rather, tenants in common is defined by Investopedia as:
+The term tenant used in this type of situation has nothing to do with the landlord and rental law.
+Rather, tenants in common are defined by Investopedia as:

 Tenancy in common allows two or more people to have ownership interests in a property.
 Each owner has the right to leave his share of the property to any beneficiary upon the owner’s death.
 Tenancy in common is different than joint tenancy because the transfer of the property to a beneficiary in the event of an owner’s death is different: in a joint tenancy agreement, the title of the property is passed to the surviving owner, while in a tenancy-in-common agreement, the title can be passed to a beneficiary of the owner’s choosing.